bhuh12/vue-router-tab/docs/en/guide/solutions.md

 3. Components wouldn't re-render with Webpack HMR in reason of caching:

-    Record `vm.$vnode.componentOptions.Ctor.cid` in render method.
+    Record `vnode.componentOptions.Ctor.cid` in render method.
 If it differs from the last recorded value, tab content instance will be destroyed and re-rendered.

 4. Tab content displays in blank while rapidly switching among tabs: